Did someone cause intense fear through intimidation?

 Through the Super Lawyers directory, we index attorneys who practice quality and excellence in their work.
-It is easy to browse mergers & acquisitions attorney listings in your immediate area, search for a specific individual referred by a friend, or start narrowing your search by practice area.
+It is easy to browse assault & battery attorney listings in your immediate area, search for a specific individual referred by a friend, or start narrowing your search by practice area.

 When you find attorneys who interest you, spend time and explore their profiles.
-There you will find the mergers & acquisitions attorney's contact, education, and biographical information to supplement your research.
-Where possible, our profiles will also include links to the mergers & acquisitions lawyer's personal biography, firm website, and other relevant information to consider.
+There you will find the assault & battery attorney's contact, education, and biographical information to supplement your research.
+Where possible, our profiles will also include links to the assault & battery lawyer's personal biography, firm website, and other relevant information to consider.

 Are you ready to take action?
 The contact form on an attorney’s profile makes it easy to connect with a lawyer serving Chapel Hill, North Carolina, and seek legal advice.